Gerald Davison and his wife Yuriko. Shanghai,China

 Retiring from corporate life in 1998, he then concentrated his time into travel, writing and lecturing about Asia, its culture and art.
 His popular lecture subjects included the colourful 250 year history of the English East India Company that became the largest corporate entity the world has ever seen and built an empire for Britain across Asia.

-After almost 10 years lecturing to NADFAS societies and universities throughout the world, Gerald retired at the end of 2012.
-In future, his occasional lectures will be limited to cruise ships on winter trips to Asia.
-Meanwhile, his passion for Asian art and culture, motor sport and a lifetime of riding motorcycles remains entirely undiminished!
+After almost 10 years lecturing to NADFAS societies and universities throughout the world, Gerald retired from lecturing at the end of 2014.
+Meanwhile, now resident on the Isle of Wight in the south of England his passion for Asian art and culture, motor sport in all its forms and a lifetime of riding motorcycles remains entirely undiminished!

 From the scrapbook.......